Emmacharleswilson/Pub-Quiz/README.md

 #### *Animated heading*
 In addition to the gif I chose to animate the heading to continue that feeling of fun, I felt this would entice users over a static heading.

+#### *Start Game button*
+I wanted to keep this on the Home Page to make it easy for the user to find and the website easy to navigate.

-#### *To the Quiz button*
+#### *High Scores button*
-After asking my family to test the quiz it was highlighted to me that having a button to take you straight to the quiz might make it easier for users to navigate and so I added this button.
-It is styled as all of the other buttons are throughout the site.
+After removing my toggle menu it was apparent that the High Scores needs to be accessible from the Home Page, to allow the users to visit this easily.

 ### Rules
 #### *Rules list*
-The list of rules is an `ol` element, it has been styled to remain in the centre of the screen to allow for better responsivity.
+The list of rules is an `ul` element, it has been styled to remain in the centre of the screen to allow for better responsivity.

 ### Quiz
 #### *Game controls*